Mekong Club Championship

-The Mekong Club Championship was an ASEAN club competition for men's association football clubs.
+The Toyota Mekong Club Championship was an ASEAN club competition for men's association football clubs.

+Clubs

 Five teams entered as respective domestic league winners from Cambodia, Laos, Myanmar, Thailand and Vietnam.
-The championship was sponsored by Toyota.

 History

 In 2014, Toyota Motor wanted to develop in aspiring football players and football fans in the countries alongside the Mekong River: Cambodia, Laos, Myanmar and Vietnam, so Toyota debuted the competition called Mekong Club Championship.
 The first competition was held in 2014 at Bình Dương, Vietnam with four countries participating.
 Becamex Bình Dương became the first club that won the championship.
 The second competition was held in 2015, with Thailand joining.